Particle Filtering for a Class of State-Space Models with Low and Degenerate Observational Noise: Filtering with Linear Observation and Additive Noise

-In this Section we consider the case of general additive noise (Section \ref{sec:noise_add}) and derive PFs in the low and degenerate noise cases.
-We then examine (Section \ref{sec:spec_add}) the case where the hidden process has additive Gaussian noise along with the observation process as well and derive the optimal proposals for the low and degenerate noise models.
+In this section we consider the case of general additive noise (Section \ref{sec:noise_add}) and derive PFs in the low and degenerate noise cases.
+We then examine (Section \ref{sec:spec_add}) the case where the hidden process also involves additive Gaussian noise, similarly to the observation process, and derive in such a setting the optimal proposals for the low and degenerate noise models.